 Mission: Lifeline® Gold and Gold Plus Receiving Quality Achievement Awards

-All four Main Line Health acute care hospitals have received the Mission: Lifeline Gold Receiving achievement award, with Lankenau Medical Center receiving the Mission: Lifeline Gold Plus Receiving award, for implementing specific quality measures outlined by the American Heart Association for the treatment of high risk emergencies including heart attack, stroke and cardiac arrest to help save lives and improve patient outcomes.
+All four of Main Line Health's acute care hospitals are the recipients of the American Heart Association's (AHA) Mission: Lifeline® Award.
+Each hospital independently received these recognitions by implementing specific quality improvement measures outlined by the American Heart Association for the treatment of high risk emergencies including heart attack, stroke and cardiac arrest to help save lives and improve patient outcomes.

 Among the region's best